tenta-browser/chromium-crosswalk/chrome/android/java/src/org/chromium/chrome/browser/suggestions/README.md

 - The Adapter transfers the ViewHolder down the tree to the leaf associated to that position
 - The leaf node updates the view holder with the data to be displayed.
-- The RecyclerView perfoms the associated canned animation, attaches the view and displays it.
+- The RecyclerView performs the associated canned animation, attaches the view and displays it.

 [cs_link_1]: https://cs.chromium.org/chromium/src/chrome/android/java/src/org/chromium/chrome/browser/ntp/cards/SignInPromo.java?l=174&rcl=da4b23b1d2a82705f7f4fdfb6c9c8de00341c0af